miranmember/Image-Manipulation/README.md

 # Image-Manipulation-
-Using the PIL library for Python, you can manipulate images.
-You can change the background of an image,
-You can remove a certain color from an image,
-You can mirror the image,
-You can change the color of the whole image,
-You can rotate an image.
+This is a Python program that uses the Pillow library to manipulate images.
+The program has a class called "ImageSpecial" with several methods that can be applied to an image object.
+These methods include setting the background color of the image, removing a specific color from the image, mirroring the image horizontally, setting the color of the image to a specific color, and rotating the image by a specified amount.
+The main function reads in an image file and creates a new image by repeatedly applying the methods of the ImageSpecial class to copies of the original image.
+The program also includes randomization elements, such as randomly selecting the background color and the method to apply to each copy of the image.